DEVOTIONALS

 MEDITATION:

-Whenever you are good friends with someone, and you are asked
+When you are good friends with someone, and you are asked about

-about her or him, you usually tell others a lot of good things about
+him or her, you usually tell others a lot of good things about them,

-them, don’t you?
-You want others to know how much you cherish
+don’t you?
+You want others to know how much you value and

-If they cross paths with your friend, you want them to know what
+If someone crosses paths with your friend, you want them to know

-is special about them.
-You would like for them to appreciate their
+what’s special about them.
+You would like them to be appreciative

-friendship as much as you do, and to become friends with them as
+of their character as much as you are, and to become friends with

 What are the things about them that make you enjoy their friendship?

-It could be the way they lift your spirits, or the encouragement they
+It could be the way they lift your spirits and the encouragement they

 give you.
 You may enjoy just talking to them, or maybe you appreciate

 their compassionate and caring attitude.
-Whatever it is, you enjoy telling
+Whatever it is, you are glad to

-others about them and their good qualities, don’t you?
+tell others about them and their good qualities, aren’t you?

 This is how John felt about his relationship with the Lord.

-He wanted others to be friends him, so that they would in
+He wanted others to be friends himself, so that they would

 Christ, and the Holy Spirit.
 Can you blame him?